modl/modl.github.io/_posts/2013-09-30-current-and-future-state-of-charting.md

 Go Imageless - use the metadata and intelligence, but not the raster image.

-Some of this effort has already resulted in LiveCharts, a new capability for IOS charting, allowing for &quot;pinch and zoom&quot; and smooth, native interactions.
+Some of this effort has already resulted in LiveCharts, a new capability for IOS charting, allowing for &lsquo;pinch-to-zoom&rsquo; and smooth, native interactions.
 Need more LiveCharts copy here, and an image.

 The team is also currently in the &alpha;lpha stage of a Jetpack project to push the boundaries of browser-based